RealityGrid/parameter-search/ReadMe.txt

 $ mvn package

+If you want to build the Javadoc pages then Maven can do this too:

+$ mvn javadoc:javadoc

 Maven is likely to be provided by your OS but in case it is not it is available here: http://maven.apache.org/